Miss Nederland: Miss Universe Nederland

+Past titleholders under Miss Nederland org.

 Miss World Nederland

 Between 1951-1990 Netherlands was competed at the Miss World contest by Miss Holland 1st Runner-up or sometimes, Winner.
 While in 1991-2008 the Miss Netherlands selected the official candidate to the Miss World pageant.
 Between 1990 and 2008 Miss World Netherlands had selected by Miss Netherlands (Another agency Hans Konings).
 Between 2009 and 2015 Miss Nederland by Kim Kötter selects a runner-up to Miss World.
 Since 2016 the Miss World Netherlands is holding an official pageant to select a national winner for Miss World.
 The new franchise holder in the Netherlands, Katia Maes produced several successful Dutch young women in different pageants worldwide.